ahuacate/pve-host/README.md

 <H1>PVE Host Setup</H1>

-This guide is for configuring Proxmox hosts only.
+This guide is for configuring your Proxmox hosts.
+You must follow this guide to build a reliable Proxmox host configured to support our suite of LXC and VM applications.

 Included are step-by-step instructions and an Easy Script Toolbox to automate much of the work.
-On completion, your new PVE host is configured to support all Ahuacate CTs and VMs.

 The East Script Toolbox add-on "PVE Basic" must be run on all PVE hosts (primary and secondary).
 "PVE Basic" includes <span style="color:red">critical PVE Container UID & GID mapping required by all Ahuacate CTs and VMs</span> resolving permission rights for bind-mounted shared data.